jiyizhezhang/jiyizhezhang.github.io/_pages/team.md

 *Lecturer (Assistant Professor) in Chemical Engineering, University of Manchester*

 Dr. Jiyizhe Zhang studied chemical engineering in her undergraduate.
-Starting from 2017, she took a jointly awarded PhD programme working with Prof. Yundong Wang and Prof. Weiyang Fei at Tsinghua University, and Prof. Geoff Stevens and Prof. Kathryn Mumform at the University of Melbourne, working on modelling of continuous solvent extraction processes for pharmaceutical applications.
+Starting from 2017, she took a jointly awarded PhD programme working with Prof. Yundong Wang and Prof. Weiyang Fei at Tsinghua University, and Prof. Geoff Stevens and Prof. Kathryn Mumford at the University of Melbourne, working on modelling of continuous solvent extraction processes for pharmaceutical applications.
 She received her PhD in 2022 and then joined University of Cambridge as a postdoctoral researcher in Prof. Alexei Lapkin's group, focusing on develop artificial intelligence (AI) and lab automation workflows to accelerate process development.
 </div>